Serendipity Gottlieb: Development

+Ren comes to Erinsborough to move in with Mark after travelling the world and working as a nanny in Amsterdam.
+She soon secures a job as a nanny to Cheryl Stark's (Caroline Gillmer) daughter Louise Carpenter (Tessa Taylor).
+Hill admitted that working with the baby who played Louise had put her off motherhood for the time being, adding that she was happy to hand her back at the end of filming.
+Ren "brought a breath of fresh air" into Mark's life.
+Their contemporary home decor reflected their personalities, and Andrew Anastasios of The Age wrote: "They are younger, less conservative, and Ren is 'a hippy fashion designer'."
+When Ren begins working with Danni Stark (Eliza Szonert) on her fashion business, her personality begins to change and for a time she starts driving a BMW as "the power goes to her head."
+After Ren befriends Sam Kratz (Richard Grieve), Pauline Cronin of Sunday World reported that the characters looked set to start a romance.
+Hill told her that it was a case of opposites attracting, and said "If only romances in Neighbours ever got a chance to get off the ground, then perhaps Sam and Serendipity could be destined for a big relationship."
+However, she continued saying that there is a feeling from the start that both characters would move on to other people "pretty fast".
+Things get off to a bad start when Sam grows jealous of Ren's friend Paulo Cechero (Hannes Berger), but Hill hoped the pair would get over that "little hiccup" and get together, as she was keen to work closer with Grieve.
+She described him as "one of the best friends" she had ever had, and revealed how he had shown her around Melbourne when she joined the cast and helped her settle in.

 Writers established a romantic relationship between Ren and her housemate Luke Handley (Bernard Curry).
 The pair end up kissing after Ren helps Luke out as he is hassled by a group of men at the Coffee Shop.
 Of the development, Hill explained "They end up falling into bed together that evening.
 When they wake up the next morning, they realise that their relationship has changed forever."
 Jason Herbison of Inside Soap observed that the couple should take things slowly, as it is awkward for friends to become lovers.
 However, in the storyline, Ren is so "certain about her feelings for Luke" that she is ready to tell everyone about their relationship.
 She later suggests they continue having sex, but also date other people, which Luke has doubts about.
 Hill pointed out that Luke finds it hard to make a commitment as the death of his younger sister has led him afraid to get close to anyone.
 The storyline led to the departure of Hill's character and temporary departure of Handley's.
 Ren and Luke work out their differences and get engaged.
 They leave Erinsborough for Japan, where Luke has been offered a job.